fwanderlingh/VRepRosQuadSwarm/README.md

 argv[6]: Min #visits for each node
 ```

 So when creating your own map keep an eye on STARTNODE for example, because if it is set to a node with an obstacle the code will not work (is like starting from inside the obstacle).
+The same applies if you set STARTNODE to a number that is greater than the number of nodes *n* in the map (in the map of the example *n*=16, so the starting node has to be less than 16).

 Details
 =======